-Bachelor of Science (Medical) (Semester-I) Session 2020-21 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: Practical- Food Chemistry and Nutrition Course Code: BSMM-1255 (PRACTICAL)
+Bachelor of Science (Medical) Semester-I Session 2021-22 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: PRACTICAL - (Related to Food Chemistry and Nutrition) Course Code: BSMM-1255 (P) (PRACTICAL)

-Instructions for the practical examiner: Question paper is to be set on the spot jointly by the Internal and External Examiners.
-Two copies of the same may be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.
+Instructions for the practical examiner: Question paper is to be set on the spot jointly by theInternal and External Examiners.
+Two copies of the same may be submitted for the record to COE Office, KanyaMahaVidyalaya, Jalandhar.